JackKelly/zarr_cloud_benchmarks/README.md

 4. Start decompression.
 5. Copy decompressed chunk into final array.

 For example, an optimal Zarr reader might submit GET requests in quick succession, and maintain about 100 network requests in flight at any given moment, and overlap decompression with network IO.
-The timeline of this "optimal" Zarr reader might look something like this (assuming we artificially limit parallelism so that no more than two chunks can be processed at once, to make it easier to visualise):
+The timeline of this optimal Zarr reader might look something like this (assuming we artificially limit parallelism so that no more than two chunks can be processed at once, to make it easier to visualise):

 ```
        |---------------------> time -------------------->

 chunk1 | 1----------2-----3-4-5
 chunk2 |  1----------2-----3-4-5
 chunk3 |                  1----------2-----3-4-5
 chunk4 |                   1----------2-----3-4-5
 ```